MichaelRWolf/org-roam-logseq/MIGRATE_TO_LOGSEQ.md

 - **Permission issues**: iCloud directories with restricted access
 - **Git version control**: Multiple repos and submodules creating confusion

+**Note**: The Portable_Profile submodule and its `michael` symlink to home directory are ignored in this migration plan as they are part of a separate system.

 ### Current Directory Structure
 ```
 org-roam-logseq/